Last updated on 2026-01-21

 Graduates of the Medical Radiation Technology program can pursue a variety of career opportunities in Canada, including:

-• Clinical Educator: Train and mentor new technologists and students in clinical settings.
+- Clinical Educator: Teaching and training future medical radiation technologists in academic or clinical settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.